 Another way to prevent ants from coming near your home is to give them no excuse to do so.
 Carpenter ants love sweet stuff, and have a real knack for finding it.
 Clematis vines are really nice when they flower in the summer time but they provide a favourite tasty treat for carpenter ants, high in carbohydrates.
 We do not suggest you dig up the whole garden, plants and insects are very important!
 However, to keep insects such as carpenter ants at a distance from your home, you should also keep the food sources a short distance from the home – even if it just means the vegetation is not in direct contact with the foundation or siding.

 If you begin to notice lots of ants around your home, and you’re wondering whether they’re going to be a problem to the building, the first step is to identify whether they’re carpenter ants or another less destructive cousin.
-In Richmond there are two main species of carpenter ant, the all-black Camponotus modoc, and the reddish-brown and black Camponotus vicinus.
+In the metro Tri-Cities there are two main species of carpenter ant, the all-black Camponotus modoc, and the reddish-brown and black Camponotus vicinus.
 Carpenter ants are larger than sidewalk ants, growing up to half an inch long.
 The queen ant is easily identifiable because she is bigger – up to almost an inch long.

 How they work

 The worker ants are tireless, and are constantly working on building nests or foraging for food.
 They’re the ones you see traipsing across your floorboards or driveway, and they’re the ones that will chew their way through your house’s wood structure.
 It’s interesting to note that unlike termites, carpenter ants don’t actually eat the wood as they’re not able to digest cellulose; instead they prefer dead insects, honeydew from aphids, plant secretions, and even rotting fruit.